liyunqianggyn/Awesome-LLMs-Pruning/challenge/challenge.md

 - In high sparsity level (>60%), it suffers from significant performance drops
 - The pruning criteria [_RIA_](concepts/criteria.md) is more heuristic

+#### Compresso-2024
+- Retraining on small instruction-tuned [Alpaca](https://github.com/gururise/AlpacaDataCleaned) with LoRA, may make _model collapse_ to some specific tasks, while performs bad on other tasks.
+See [LLM-Pruner](#llm-pruner-nips-2023).
+- Learning sparsity masks with $L_0$ regularization and differentiable re-parameterization  involves many hyper-parameters, hard to use

 ####  SparseGPT-ICML-2023